JonathanHelianthicusDoe/trash_ideas/README.md

 ### limiting laff

-There are three main ways of limiting laff that we want to consider here: laff capping, nerfing toontasks (and other max-laff-rewarding activities), and lowering starting laff.
+There are three main ways of limiting laff that we want to consider here: laff capping, nerfing toontasks (and other max-laff-awarding activities), and lowering starting laff.

 #### laff capping

 Laff capping means allowing players to choose a laff limit for their toon at the point of toon creation.
-A laff-capped toon starts with the same max laff as a normal toon (15, unless modifications are made), but any max laff increases that they receive can raise their max laff to, *at most*, their laff cap.
+A laff-capped toon starts with the same max-laff as a normal toon (15, unless modifications are made), but any max-laff increases that they receive can raise their max-laff to, *at most*, their laff cap.
 This is a pretty mechanically straightforward change and has already been implemented at least once before.
 Laff capping is an appealing proposition, but its usefulness is essentially limited to the creation of uber toons; it does